What is a construction-to-permanent loan?

 - Cost overruns: If the project goes over budget (and most do), the loan amount might not cover it.
 In this case, you’d have to pay out of pocket or get another loan to cover the additional costs.

-- Higher interest rates: Construction-to-permanent loans, in general, are more costly than conventional mortgages.
+- Higher interest rates: Construction-to-permanent loans are generally more costly than conventional mortgages.
 What’s more, the interest rate on the construction portion of the loan might exceed the permanent mortgage rate later on.

 - More paperwork: Because a construction-to-permanent loan combines a construction loan with a mortgage, you’ll need more documentation than a traditional mortgage.
 That means submitting blueprints, a budget and licenses for contractors.